ecs-vlc/COMP6258/docs/index.md

 The overall aim of this module is not to teach you to be able to train pre-existing models (although you will learn to do that!), but rather to equip you with the fundamental skills to be able to understand and implement models and ideas that are currently being developed by researchers.
 We intend to equip you with the knowledge needed to understand new ideas as they are published, and give you the ability to constructively criticise, and identify limitations, of different approaches.

 As a word of warning, this is a mathematical module: the predominant focus is on looking at models that can be optimised via gradient methods.
 You need to have a good grasp of linear (matrix) algebra and matrix calculus, as well as the fundamentals of machine learning, probability and statistics.
-You will also necessarily be comfortable with Python programming and the use of numeric/matrix libraries such as numpy or pytorch.
+You will also necessarily be comfortable with Python programming and the use of numeric/matrix libraries such as `numpy` or `pytorch`.
 You'll also be expected to read and try to understand scientific papers along the way.

 ## Lectures and assigned reading